xing/hops/readme.md

 Your `scripts` and `babel` values will be merged with the examples in the [configure](https://github.com/rcsole/hops/tree/postinstall-scripts#configure) section, your prior settings will always take preference.
-Finally, if it couldn't match your _source directory_, it will copy a boilerplate example which you can find in this project under `app/src`.
+Finally, if it could not match your _source directory_, it will copy a boilerplate example which you can find in this project under `app/src`.

 ### Configure